allure-framework/allure2/.github/ISSUE_TEMPLATE.md

 [//]: # (
-Note: for support questions, please use Stackoverflow or Gitter**.
+* Note: for support questions, please use Stackoverflow or Gitter**.
-This repository's issues are reserved for feature requests and bug reports.
+* This repository's issues are reserved for feature requests and bug reports.
-)
-[//]: # (
+*
-In case of problems with Allure Jenkins plugin** please use the following repository to create an issue: https://github.com/jenkinsci/allure-plugin/issues )
+* In case of any problems with Allure Jenkins plugin** please use the following repository

-[//]: # (
-Do you want to request a *feature* or report a *bug*?
+* to create an issue: https://github.com/jenkinsci/allure-plugin/issues
+*
+* Make sure you have a clear name for your issue.
+The name should start with a capital
+* letter and no dot is required in the end of the sentence.
+An example of good issue names:
+*
+* - The report is broken in IE11
+* - Add an ability to disable default plugins
+* - Support emoji in test descriptions
 )

 #### I'm submitting a ...